igorskyflyer/igorskyflyer/README.md

   <br>
   <strong>The Spark (1993-1998)</strong>
   <br>
   Igor was born on August 27, 1993, in Kraljevo, Serbia.
 From a very young age, he was a curious boy who loved discovering new things, with a gift for logic and linguistics; notably, without going through the usual process of sounding out words letter by letter, he began reading fluently in Serbian in both Latin and Cyrillic scripts at the age of 5½.
-He was always fascinated by technology—analyzing and reverse engineering cellphones and gaming consoles from a very young age.
+He was always fascinated by technology, analyzing and reverse engineering cellphones and gaming consoles from a very young age.
 Having no family background in IT, he was left to his own devices, which only further sparked his self-directed curiosity.
   <br>
   <br>
   <strong>The Linguistic Interface (1999-2005)</strong>
   <br>
   Before writing code, Igor was decoding human languages.
 Through exposure to video games and TV shows (mostly crime procedurals), he taught himself <strong>English</strong>, followed by conversational proficiency in <strong>Spanish</strong> through self-study, and excelled academically in <strong>French</strong>.
 Growing up speaking <strong>Serbian</strong> gave him natural comprehension of related <em>South Slavic</em> languages (Croatian, Bosnian, Montenegrin).
-This period established his ability to recognize patterns and syntax—skills he would soon transfer to machines.
+This period established his ability to recognize patterns and syntax, skills he would soon transfer to machines.
 Simultaneously, his creative side was also nurtured when his music professor invited him to join the school choir and later to perform as a soloist.
   <br>
   <br>
   <strong>The First Code (2006)</strong>
   <br>
-  At age 13, he began learning to code—starting with <strong>HTML</strong>, <strong>CSS</strong>, and <strong>JavaScript</strong>—on a 1.5-inch screen (<em>Sony Ericsson J300i</em>) because he didn't own a computer.
+  At age 13, he began learning to code, starting with <strong>HTML</strong>, <strong>CSS</strong>, and <strong>JavaScript</strong> on a 1.5-inch screen (<em>Sony Ericsson J300i</em>) because he didn't own a computer.
 He spent <strong>over 8 hours a day</strong> reading and experimenting.
 Often, after playing outside with friends, he would pull out the phone and start building HTML pages on <em>Peperonity</em> - while they gathered around, curious and amused, watching each line take shape.
 He created several <em>Peperonity</em> sites that became some of the platform's most popular at the time, marking his first transition from consumer to creator.
   <br>
   <br>
   <strong>The (Psycho)logic Gap (2008)</strong>